-However, you do have some wiggle room when it comes to thickness.
+However, you do have some wiggle room in bathroom flooring options when it comes to thickness.
 You can actually choose your preferred thickness when it comes to certain materials, namely rubber and cork.
-The thickness of material doesn’t have much effect beyond comfort and insulation.
+The thickness of the flooring material doesn’t have much effect beyond increasing comfort and insulation.

-Thicker rubber provides more insulation than thinner rubber.
-Thicker cork provides a softer feeling underfoot than thinner cork.
+Thicker rubber provides more insulation than thinner rubber; thicker cork provides a softer feeling underfoot than thinner cork, etc.

 2. Bathroom Flooring Color, Finish, and Texture

 Most types of bathroom flooring are available in a variety of colors and patterns.
 This means that you can choose the color that best matches your bathroom style and décor.
 Special finishes can be applied to most flooring types after they’re installed, as well.

 These finishes can either make your flooring brighter or more subdued, depending on your preferences.
 Texture is largely reserved for materials like natural stone, pebble tile, and rubber.
 Add more texture to these materials for more grip when slippery, or less texture for a cleaner, sleeker look.

 Perhaps the most popular bathroom flooring extra feature is a heated floor.
 Under-floor heating can be used safely with most bathroom flooring materials.
 As the name implies, under floor heating helps warm up cold floors to a more comfortable temperature for bare feet.